ssoona/calculator/README.md

 # Calculator
- Slightly more complex calculator made with JavaScript
+ Slightly more complex calculator made with JavaScript.
+"Inspired" by Google search's built in calculator.
+Implements a recursive descent parser to evaluate the arithmetic expressions.
+Front end uses a state machine to validate inputs.